bright1993ff66/Social-Media-Data-Analysis/Recent Research About Social Media Data Analysis/README.md

 Social media data contains various datatypes about a specific user, ranging from raw text, time to location.
 Merging multi-type data structures derived from social media data could be very useful when coping with some real-world problems such as identifying risky comments, traffic event detection, etc.

 The following sections are arranged as follows.
 In **Section 1**, a list of some research subfields would be given.
 Each subfield is attached with some relevant  papers.
-In **Section 2**, Some popular NLP tools and useful datasets would be shown.
-Finally in **Section 3**, some interesting but unanswered research problems are listed and possible solutions are also given.
+In **Section 2**, Some popular tools and useful datasets would be listed.
+Finally in **Section 3**, some interesting but unanswered research problems are shown and possible solutions are also given.

 The contents of this repo would be updated on a regular basis :happy:

 ## 1. Recent Research Progress in Social Media Data Analysis

-Generally speaking, the research based on social media data could be classified into two groups:
+Social Media Data Analysis has been seen in various research fields.
+Some hot research topics are given below:

 - Social media text analysis
+- Social media user profiling, including link prediction, user modeling, etc.
 - Combine the text in social media with other resources such as time, location, author description, demographic information, etc.to solve some real-world problems

 Some interesting research topics are given below: